Different types of butter are used for cooking, baking, and even sculpted in the likeness of great people at the fair.

 Made from pasteurized cream and comes in salted and unsalted.
 This is the typical butter you find in US groceries.

-Butter is simmered until the milk fats separate and sink.
-Then the butter is skimmed off the top and used in cooking.
-Butter without the butter fat has a higher smoke point and can be heated at higher temperatures.
+Butter without fat has a higher smoke point or temperature that butter will burn.
+Clarified butter is used in cooking techniques requiring higher temperatures or longer cooking times.
 Ghee or clarified butter is an essential ingredient in Indian cuisine.
 Clarified butter mixed with olive oil raises the smoke point for sauteing.

-Butter whipped by introducing nitrogen gas is whipped butter.
+Adding nitrogen gas produces whipped butter.
 Whipped butter spreads easier because it holds in refrigeration.

 European Style Butter